 You should note that while your credit score is an important factor, there are plenty of other things that will impact your chances of being approved for the Walmart Credit Card, too.
 Some other key criteria include your income, existing debt load, number of open accounts, recent credit inquiries, employment status and housing status.… read full answer

 If you excel in other areas, you might be able to get approved with a slightly lower credit score in some cases.
 But it’s best to wait to apply until you meet the Walmart Credit Card credit score requirement.
 You can check your credit score for free on WalletHub.

-Online: To pay onlineor through the … read full answerCapital One mobile app, simply log in to your account and click “Make a Payment.”
-Then, fill in the amount you want to pay – you can choose your last statement balance, current balance, minimum payment, or a custom amount – and click “Continue.”
-On the next screen, you can choose the date you want to pay and which checking account to pay from.
-Finally, click “Submit Payment.”
+1. Log in to your account.
+2. Click “Make a Payment.”
+3. Fill in the amount you want to pay – you can choose your last statement balance, current balance, minimum payment, or a custom amount – and click “Continue.”
+4. Choose the date you want to pay and which checking account to pay from.
+5. Click “Submit Payment.”

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.